Breakaway, Queensland: Geography

-The Leichhard River flows north–south through the town of Mount Isa, dividing the suburbs of the town into "mineside" (west of the Leichhardt River) and "townside" (east of the Leichhardt River).
+The Leichhardt River flows north–south through the town of Mount Isa, dividing the suburbs of the town into "mineside" (west of the Leichhardt River) and "townside" (east of the Leichhardt River).
 Breakaway is a "townside" suburb.

 History

 Breakaway was named on 1 September 1973 by the Queensland Place Names Board after Breakaway Creek which flows past it.
-On 16 March 2001 the status of Breakaway was changed from a locality to a suburb.
+On 16 March 2001, the status of Breakaway was changed from a locality to a suburb.